In a Nutshell -- The Sequential Parameter Optimization Toolbox: Exploratory Fitness Landscape Analysis Using SPOT

-This section demonstrates how functions from the \SPOT package, which were introduced in Sec.~\ref{sec:plot}, can be used to perform a visual inspection of the fitness landscape during an interactive \SPOT run.
+This section demonstrates how functions from the \texttt{SPOT} package can be used to perform a visual inspection of the fitness landscape during an interactive \texttt{SPOT} run.
 These results can also be used to illustrate the algorithm's performance.
-In this section, reference will be made to the application shown in Sec.~\ref{sec:simple}, in which \SPOT is used for the tuning procedure of two \SANN design parameters: starting temperature \Rcode{temp} and the number of function evaluations at each temperature \Rcode{tmax}.
+In this section, reference will be made to the application, in which \texttt{SPOT} is used for the tuning procedure of two \texttt{SANN} design parameters: